 "The only answer she could give me was, 'I'm taking my meds,' " he says.
 "And then I stepped back for a second and it hit me like a ton of bricks.
 I said, 'If that's the only answer she knows to this question, then we as her providers have failed her.'"

 That revelation led Qadri to create an urban garden at HUDA.
 The clinic, which offers free health care for uninsured and underinsured patients, now supplies free produce to help patients address their health conditions through their diets.
 But Qadri did a lot of learning before he hatched that idea.
-In 2013 he took a one-year hiatus from the clinic to study holistic medicine in London.
+In 2013 he took a one-year hiatus from the clinic to study holistic medicine.

 When Qadri returned to HUDA the following year as the clinic's educational director, he added three new questions for the clinic's practitioners to start asking their patients: What are you doing about your condition?
 Has this condition ever happened to you before?
 And how are you using your diet to resolve the condition?
 He and the other practitioners began educating their patients about how eating specific foods could help resolve specific disease states.